allysonvasquez/Python-Basics/README.md

 # Python Basics
 I am using Al Sweigart's [Automate the Boring Stuff](https://automatetheboringstuff.com/#toc) and peer-reviewed academic journal [The Programming Historian](http://programminghistorian.org/en/lessons/) as guides to review and practice basic concepts in python.

+My end goal is to learn about AI/ML concepts, algorithms, and models.

 ## Programming Basics
 My goal in this section is to simply refresh my memory on python syntax.